Guarneri1743/ImageSignaturer/README.md

 #### Feature:

-- signature can hardly be erased while various modifications(rotation, noise, etc.) applying to encrypted image
+- signature can hardly be erased while various modifications(rotation, noise, etc.) are being applied to encrypted image

 #### Screenshots